 - Assumptions - Specify all factors that are, for planning purposes, considered to be true.
 During the planning process, these assumptions will be validated.

 - Risks - Outline the risks identified at the start of the project.
 Include a quick assessment of the significance of each risk and how to address them.

 - Deliverables - Define the key deliverables that the project is required to produce in order to achieve the stated objectives.

 - Governance - Describes how the project will be governed, and who is involved.
 Describes the approval process for major changes and the levels of authority in the decision-making process.

-- Discuss the important roles and responsibilities of the project team and stakeholders.
+- Roles and responsibilities - Defines the major roles and responsibilities of team members and key stakeholders.